dominikfedords/the_office_text_mining/README.md

 # Transcript analysis from The Office TV series.
 Data exploration and preprocessing: cleaning, tokenization, lemmatization.
-Logistic regression model on matching phrases with character who actually said it.
+Logistic regression model that matches phrases with character who actually said it.